HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="flexbox-grid-desktop.png",
-  caption="Adoption of flexbox and grid by year as a percent of dekstop pages.", description="Bar chart showing the adoption of flexbox and grid by year as a percent of desktop pages.
+  caption="Adoption of flexbox and grid by year as a percent of desktop pages.", description="Bar chart showing the adoption of flexbox and grid by year as a percent of desktop pages.
 Flexbox adoption grew from 2019 to 2020 from 41% to 65% of mobile pages.
 Grid adoption grew from 2% to 5% over the same time period.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1140202160&format=interactive", sheets_gid="1330536609",